ceymard/wekan-docker/README.md

 Updates cards in a wekan board that reflect the status of all docker-compose projects currently existing on a docker host.

+Be careful when editing cards description to not remove the "auto" part.
+You can use the rest of the card pretty much however you want, as long as you don't change its swimlane (otherwise another one will be created)

 /!\ Swarm services is not handled right now.

 The cards are added into the first available column for now.